WebFiori/docs/ui-package.md

 ## Introduction

 One of the essential parts of any web application is to have an easy way to create the front end at which the users of the application will use.
 The front end of any web application will mostly consist of HTML, CSS and JavaScript.
-WebFiori frameworks gives the developers a package that contains a set of classes at which it can be used to build the DOM of a web page using PHP language without having to write HTML code.
+WebFiori frameworks gives the developers a package that consist of a set of classes that can be used to build the DOM of a web page using PHP language without having to write HTML code.

 > **Note:** This library can be included using composer by including this entry in the `require` part of the `composer.json` file: `"webfiori/ui":"*"`.